pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 2. Genotypes in KGGSEE objects (generated in `Gene-based association analysis <#gene-based-association-analysis>`_) to approximate the correction between summary statistics: *examples/out/geneAssoc*;

 3. Gene expression data compressed in a text file: *resources/gtex.v8.gene.mean.tsv.gz*.
+We have provided the dataset based on the gene-expression profiles of ~50 tissues in GTEX(v8) and has been packaged this file in the download of "KGGSEE+Resources" at http://pmglab.top/kggsee/#/download.
+Users can also use their own gene expression profiles.
+The row index is gene name, and the column name is tissue name and tissue name +".SE".
+Each tissue has two columns, one representing the average expression value of all samples of the tissue and the other representing the standard error of the mean (SE).

    .. code:: shell